AxionDrak/FreeMCBootConfigurator/README.md

 ### License
 -----------
 This project is released under the GNU license.
-If you redistribute the binary or source code of Free McBoot Configurator, please attach file LICENSE.TXT with your products.
+If you redistribute the binary or source code of Free McBoot Configurator, please attach file LICENSE with your products.